ibm-cloud-docs/vpc/vsi_is_create_dh_instance.md

 | Dedicated group       | `ibmcloud is dedicated-host-groups`|
 {: caption="Table 1.
 Required instance details" caption-side="top"}

+Remember that the profile family and class must match for the dedicated host and instances that are provisioned on the host.
+For more information, see [Dedicated host profiles](/docs/vpc?topic=vpc-dh-profiles).

 For more information, see [Gathering information to create an instance by using the CLI](/docs/vpc?topic=vpc-creating-virtual-servers-cli#gather-info-to-create-virtual-servers-cli).

 ### Creating an instance on a dedicated host by using the CLI